JAQuent/BrainMasks/Use_MNI_nifti_2_create_ROI_cifiti.md

 ![](Use_MNI_nifti_2_create_ROI_cifiti_files/figure-gfm/visualise_result-1.png)<!-- -->

 Our ROI is supposed to cover the midbrain, which seems to be the case based on the image above.
+Important: the subcortical mask from the CIFTI cuts away from voxels from the mask.

-# Create midbrain cifti ROI file
+# Create midbrain (SN/VTA) cifti ROI file

 ``` r
 write_xifti(new_xii, "E:/Seafile/imaging_results/Midbrain_Atlases_all/SN_VTA_ROI.dscalar.nii")